 We met with the FDA in April 2015 to discuss the path forward for seeking marketing approval of OTX-DP for the treatment of ocular inflammation and pain following ophthalmic surgery.
 In our meeting with the FDA, we discussed the following in an effort to gain clarity regarding related clinical and regulatory matters.
 We proposed that we proceed with an NDA submission solely for an ocular pain indication using the existing pain data from our completed Phase 2 and Phase 3 clinical trials.
 We discussed a potential third Phase 3 clinical trial for the inflammation endpoint and believe that it will be required to support the potential labeling expansion of OTX-DP's indications for use.
-We plan to initiate this third Phase 3 clinical trial for OTX-DP for the treatment of post-surgical ocular inflammation and pain in the second half of 2015.
-We expect to enroll approximately 340 patients in this trial, with patients randomized in a 1:1 ratio to receive either OTX-DP or placebo.
+We plan to initiate this third Phase 3 clinical trial for OTX-DP for the treatment of post-surgical ocular inflammation and pain in the fourth quarter of 2015.
+We expect to enroll approximately 440 patients in this trial, with patients randomized in a 1:1 ratio to receive either OTX-DP or placebo.
 We plan to make modifications to the design of this third Phase 3 clinical trial compared to our two completed Phase 3 clinical trials of OTX-DP based on our learnings from these prior trials.
 These modifications relate to factors we believe impacted the results of the second Phase 3 clinical trial, including the use of rescue medications in patients with mild inflammation at the day 8 visit and the use of high dose oral non-steroidal anti-inflammatory drugs, or NSAIDs.
 In the third Phase 3 clinical trial we plan to exclude patients receiving high doses of NSAIDs, such as Naproxen, and to provide additional guidance to study investigators regarding the use of rescue medications per the study protocol.
-Subject to confirmation of our plans with the FDA, we expect to submit an NDA for OTX-DP solely for the treatment of ocular pain following ophthalmic surgery in the second half of 2015.
-If the results of our third Phase 3 clinical trial of OTX-DP are favorable and subject to receiving approval for the pain indication pursuant to the initial NDA, we plan to submit an NDA supplement for OTX-DP for the treatment of ocular inflammation following ophthalmic surgery.
+We expect to submit an NDA for OTX-DP solely for the treatment of ocular pain following ophthalmic surgery in the fourth quarter of 2015.
+If the results of our third Phase 3 clinical trial of OTX-DP are favorable and subject to receiving approval for the pain indication pursuant to the initial NDA, we plan to submit an NDA supplement for OTX-DP

-In addition, we completed a Phase 2 clinical trial of OTX-DP for the treatment of allergic conjunctivitis in November 2014 and based on encouraging results from this trial expect to initiate two Phase 3 clinical trials of OTX-DP for this indication in the middle of 2015.
-We also initiated an exploratory Phase 2 clinical trial of OTX-DP for the treatment of inflammatory dry eye disease in January 2015.
+In addition, we completed a Phase 2 clinical trial of OTX-DP for the treatment of allergic conjunctivitis in November 2014.
+Based on encouraging results from this trial, we initiated enrollment in a Phase 3 clinical trial of OTX-DP for this indication in June 2015 and have now completed enrollment.
+This Phase 3 clinical trial is a prospective, randomized, parallel-arm, vehicle-controlled, multicenter, double-masked trial.
+The primary endpoints to be evaluated are ocular itching and conjunctival redness at day 7 following insertion.
+The secondary efficacy measures for both itching and redness are measured at day 14 following insertion and on day 28 following insertion.
+Topline efficacy data is expected from this Phase 3 clinical trial in the fourth quarter of 2015.
+We also initiated an exploratory Phase 2 clinical trial of OTX-DP for the treatment of inflammatory dry eye disease in January 2015 and we have completed enrollment.
+This study has not been powered to demonstrate statistical significance.
 We expect to complete this trial in the fourth quarter of 2015 and then assess the future direction of the clinical development of this product candidate based on these results.